 Is it important to you to be part of a creative community of people?

-What does a typical day look like for you?
+What does a typical day look like?

-What music are you listening to?
+What music are you listening to right now?

 Do you have a favorite book?